 In Quebec: Edith Bédard and Patricia Thomas in Quebec City; Nancy Fortin and Richard Dubé in Rivière-Ouelle; Micheline Parent, Hermance Lévesque Molnar, Fernand Lévesque, and other members of the Lévesque Association.

-In France: Michel and Marie Bourdin, Brigitte Bernaudat, Arlette and Hervé Coutinho, Jacques Deschamps de Boishébert and his family, Béatrice and Alain-Paul Jolly, and Nadine Lefebvre in Dieppe; Jean-Pierre and Béatrice Levêque in Cliponville and Jean-François Lemesle, Mayor of Cliponville; Jean-Pierre and Dominique Eudier and Raymond Taconet in Le Havre; Jean Paul Monville, Mayor of Hautot-le-Vatois; and Nicole Gilbert, genealogist, and Yann l’Hostis in Granville.
-Much appreciation also to Ghislaine Cahard, President, and Nelly Mare-Godet of Les Cousins du Nouveau Monde, for a delightful tour and luncheon in Hautot-Saint-Sulpice in 2015, and then the wonderful opportunity to speak in 2016.
+In France: Michel and Marie Bourdin, Brigitte Bernaudat, Arlette and Hervé Coutinho, Jacques Deschamps de Boishébert and his family, Monique Caplet–Elmosnino, Béatrice and Alain-Paul Jolly, and Nadine Lefebvre in Dieppe; Jean-Pierre and Béatrice Levêque in Cliponville and Jean-François Lemesle, Mayor of Cliponville; Jean-Pierre and Dominique Eudier and Raymond Taconet in Le Havre; Jean Paul Monville, Mayor of Hautot-le-Vatois; and Nicole Gilbert, genealogist, and Yann l’Hostis in Granville.
+Much appreciation also to Ghislaine Cahard, President, and Nelly Mare-Godet, Secretary, of Les Cousins du Nouveau Monde, for our delightful visits in Hautot-Saint-Sulpice, and then the wonderful opportunity to speak in 2016.

-In the United States, Sandra Goodwin for the interesting interview she conducted for “Maple Stars and Stripes: Your French-Canadian Genealogy Podcast.”
+In the United States, Sandra Goodwin for the interesting interviews she conducted for “Maple Stars and Stripes: Your French-Canadian Genealogy Podcast.”

 I am fortunate to be living in the great city of Boston, with its incredibly rich resources for research.
 The New England Historic Genealogical Society and the staff there provided support, direction and access to innumerable resources in hard print and on microfilm.
 The Boston Public Library’s Interlibrary Loan Department and particularly Kathy Kire in my local library have been diligent in following up on my many requests.
 Through them, I was also able to get access to Harvard University’s unbelievable collection of historical resources.